axelK-dev/techno-lodge_initiative/README.md

 ---

 ## Why This Matters
 Employers increasingly seek professionals who combine technical expertise with adaptability, empathy, and resilience.
-Techno-Lodge creates a talent pipeline that meets industry needs while shaping individuals who contribute positively to society.Techno-Lodge is more than a technical prototype—it’s a vision for community empowerment.
+Techno-Lodge creates a talent pipeline that meets industry needs while shaping individuals who contribute positively to society.
+Techno-Lodge is more than a technical prototype—it’s a vision for community empowerment.
 By combining cybersecurity principles with inclusive design, we create a space where technology serves humanity:
 - Inspiring curiosity and civic engagement in young people.
 - Building pathways to industry readiness through internships and mentorship.
 - Revitalizing underutilized spaces for economic and social impact.